wikimedia/shop-theme/CONTRIBUTING.md

   1. Fork the repository
   2. Send pull requests
   3. PROFIT??

 Issues are logged in [Phabricator](https://phabricator.wikimedia.org/project/view/913/).
+Liquid documentation can be found on the [shopify website](http://docs.shopify.com/themes/liquid-documentation/basics).